SpikingNeRF: Making Bio-inspired Neural Networks See through the Real World: Preliminaries

-Here, $\odot$ denotes the Hadamard product. $\mathbf{U}^{t}$ is the intermediate membrane potential at time-step $t$ and can be updated through \cref{eq:lif 1}, where $\mathbf{V}^{t-1}$ is the actual membrane potential at time-step $t-1$ and $\mathbf{X}^t$ denotes the input vector at time-step $t$, \eg, the activation vector from the previous layer in MLPs.
-The output spike vector $\mathbf{S}^{t}$ is given by the Heaviside step function $\mathbb{H}(\cdot)$ in \cref{eq:lif 2}, indicating that a spike is fired when the membrane potential exceeds the potential threshold $V_{th}$.
-Dependent on whether the spike is fired at time-step $t$, the membrane potential $\mathbf{V}^{t}$ is set to $\mathbf{U}^{t}$ or the reset potential $V_{reset}$ through \cref{eq:lif 3}.
+Here, we follow the renowned SpikingJelly \cite{fang2023spikingjelly} to implement the LIF neurons. $\odot$ denotes the Hadamard product. $\mathbf{U}^{t}$ is the intermediate membrane potential at time-step $t$ and can be updated through Eq. \ref{eq:lif 1}, where $\mathbf{V}^{t-1}$ is the actual membrane potential at time-step $t-1$ and $\mathbf{X}^t$ denotes the input vector at time-step $t$, e.g., the activation vector from the previous layer in MLPs.
+The output spike vector $\mathbf{S}^{t}$ is given by the Heaviside step function $\mathbb{H}(\cdot)$ in Eq. \ref{eq:lif 2}, indicating that a spike is fired when the membrane potential exceeds the potential threshold $V_{th}$.
+Dependent on whether the spike is fired at time-step $t$, the membrane potential $\mathbf{V}^{t}$ is set to $\mathbf{U}^{t}$ or the reset potential $V_{reset}$ through Eq. \ref{eq:lif 3}.

 Since the Heaviside step function $\mathbb{H}(\cdot)$ is not differentiable, the surrogate gradient method is utilized to solve this issue, which is defined as :

 where $\alpha$ is a predefined hyperparameter.
 Thus, spiking neural networks can be optimized end-to-end.